Resources

 # Eager loading

-If you regularly need access to a resource's associations, you can tell Avo to eager load those associations on the Index view using includes
+If you regularly need access to a resource's associations, you can tell Avo to eager load those associations on the Index view using includes.
+This will help you avoid those nasty n+1 performance issues.

 # Views